Which Statement Is a Contraindication for Provisional Coverage?

 Pregnancy is another systemic factor that can act

 Pregnancy is another systemic factor that can act as a contraindication, not because the provisional material itself is inherently dangerous, but because the physiological changes of pregnancy—such as increased gingival inflammation, altered hormone levels, and a heightened risk of nausea or vomiting—can compromise the stability and comfort of a temporary restoration.
-Adding to this, many pregnant patients are prescribed medications (e.g., antibiotics, antihypertensives) that may interact with the resin monomers or metal ions in provisional materials, potentially leading to hypersensitivity reactions.
+Worth including here, many pregnant patients are prescribed medications (e.g., antibiotics, antihypertensives) that may interact with the resin monomers or metal ions in provisional materials, potentially leading to hypersensitivity reactions.
 When possible, clinicians often defer non‑essential provisional work until after the second trimester or until postpartum, unless the temporary restoration is essential for protecting the tooth or maintaining occlusion.

 Allergic and Sensitivity Concerns